California EDD Employment Development Department

 Personal income tax is withheld based on the Employee’s Withholding Allowance Certificate (W-4 or DE 4).

-Types of Payroll Tax Issues
+Types of Payroll Tax Issues in California

 There are several ways payroll tax issues could arise.
 The most common problem with payroll taxes is the misclassification of employees as independent contractors.
 Businesses are not required to withhold payroll taxes for independent contractors.
 However, workers classified as independent contractors may be considered employees by the state.
 The Employment Development Department will analyze what degree of control the employer has over the manner, mode, method, and means of work to determine proper classification.